Unlock the value already in orbit

 Zero sandbox escapes in HACKSAT'25

 Hardware-backed isolation, memory-safe code, post-quantum crypto.
 34 participants, 8 weeks, zero sandbox escapes.
-Built for defence, government, and critical infrastructure.
+Built for defence, government, and critical infrastructure missions.

 Read more